Self-Predicting Boolean Functions: Optimal Prediction and Self Predicting (SP) Functions

 The following fact follows easily from the definition. \begin{prop} All the characters are USP. \end{prop} \begin{proof} Let $f(x^{n})=x^{S}$ for some $S\subseteq[n]$.
 Then for any $y^{n}$,

 \end{proof} We next show that Majority (for odd $n$), given by,

 is USP.
-Before we proceed, however, we would like to observe the behavior of the function at boundary points, e.g., those for which $\sum_{i\in[n]}x_{i}=1$.
-At least in the immediate neighborhood of such a point (say, Hamming distance one or two), there are more neighbors who disagree with $y^{n}$ on the value of the function, than those who agree with it.
-Thus, any proof that such a point is SP cannot rely only on the local values of the function in the vicinity of the that point.
+While this property is plausible, it does not stem from only analyzing the ``local'' behavior of the function.
+Specifically, at a boundary point $y^{n}$, i.e., one for which $\sum_{i\in[n]}y_{i}=\pm1$, there are more neighbors in the immediate neighborhood of $y^{n}$ (say, Hamming distance one or two) who disagree with $y^{n}$ on the value of the function, than those who agree with it.
+Thus, any proof that such a point is SP for all $\rho\in(0,1]$ cannot rely only on the local values of the function in the vicinity of that point.
 Rather, it should take into account the function's value in larger neighborhoods, or even over the entire Hamming cube. \begin{thm} Majority is USP. \end{thm} \begin{proof} Since $\maj$ is monotone, odd and symmetric, then so is $\sgn T_{\rho}\maj$ (Proposition \ref{prop: Optimal predictor preserves OSM}).
 Hence, for all $x^{n}\in\{-1,1\}^{n}$

 Consider without loss of generality $x^{n}$ such that $\maj(x^{n})=1$, i.e., if $w$ is the number of $1$'s in $x^{n}$, then $w>n-w$.
 Then, $\overline{x}=(1^{w},-1^{n-w})$ and $\tilde{x}=(1^{n-w},-1^{w})$ satisfy $\tilde{x}^{n}\preceq\overline{x}^{n}$, and from symmetry,